da-n/webhook.site.Docker/README.md

 # webhook.site Docker

+> Easily test HTTP webhooks with this handy tool that displays requests in realtime.

-This is a Dockerfile for [webhook.site](https://github.com/fredsted/webhook.site), a tool for testing webhooks.
+This is a Dockerfile for [webhook.site](https://github.com/fredsted/webhook.site), an API and frontend to test your webhooks.
+Built on the PHP FPM 7.1 Alpine Linux image.

 ## Build it